 Learning that we don’t need jokes or humour to laugh is very empowering and can give the elderly a very useful tool for dealing with all the difficulties that come with ageing.

-Scientific studies have proven that Laughter Yoga increases the net supply of oxygen to the body and brain which energises us and gives us a sense of well-being.
+Scientific studies have proven that laughter increases the net supply of oxygen to the body and brain which energises us and gives us a sense of well-being.
 A lack of oxygen to our body cells is one reason we fall sick frequently.
 So combine the laughter exercises with the yogic breathing and we have a great combination.

 The release of endorphins will boost their immune systems and lighten their mood.
 The endorphins promote healing both physical and psychological.